Delaware Speedway: New ownership and return to NASCAR (2009–2011)

 On January 21, 2009, the speedway formally announced that one of the business's part owners, Arlen Scherba, had bought out the other business partners to become the sole owner of the speedway business.
 In the same release, the track announced its return NASCAR weekly sanctioning under the NASCAR Whelen All-American Series banner.
 The release also indicated that the speedway land lease was no longer a concern.

 A new operations manager had been put in place before the new year, Paul Houghton, who had previously directed the track's Junior Racing League (JRL) program.
 Jeff Wilcox continued his role as Race Director, and John Houghton continued as Public Relations manager.
 Joe Czernai would later be added as the track's general manager, part way through the season.

 The speedway successfully executed its first NASCAR Canadian Tire Series event on Saturday, June 6, 2009, and repeated the event one year later on June 5, 2010.
 D. J. Kennington was the winner of both events.
 The 2009 season also featured numerous track renovations including repaving the majority of the front stretch, new corner lights, and electronic timing and scoring as well as a new ticketing system.

 The 2010 Delaware Speedway season schedule was similar to that of 2009, with the addition of a special Summer Showdown featuring NASCAR drivers Kyle Busch, David Reutimann, and Jason Leffler.
 The event was won by Kyle Busch and was his first win in Canada.
 The 2010 schedule reduced the Open Wheel Modified series to a smaller schedule as part of retooling efforts for the weekly program, while increasing the number of races for Late Models, Super Stocks, and Trucks.

-In 2011, the track hosted a NASCAR Whelen Modified event in September.
+In 2011, the track hosted a NASCAR Whelen Modified Tour event in September.
 It also announced plans to expand seating capacity by 600 and replace a number of grandstands to accommodate larger events, but the installation of those grandstands was put on hold shortly after the announcement to make additional preparations.
 Ron Sheridan, champion in the track's Late Model class, took over as race director in December 2010.